DN-debug/peux-os-sitebuild/src/pages/index.md

       and stability.

-      KDE is the recent additon made after communty-request, to the list of flavors.
+      KDE is the recent additioon to the list, after getting huge number of communty-request.
 This project will improve with time.

       Please note that if you are using UnetBootin/Etcher, then the boot-process is likely going to fail.
 To make a bootable USB, use Rufus-dd mode / dd - CLI mode / Multiwriter.

+      ****

       **Note: All the downloads are now moved to the stable branch.
 The aim is